Andrii2004/Destroyed_russian_tanks/README.md

 ## Future plans

-- Add a separate model for a more detailed forecast of the tank's condition
+- Add a separate model for a more detailed predict of the tank's condition
-- Add other groups of equipment, such as Infantry fighting vehicle , Armoured personnel carrier , etcetera
+- Add other groups of equipment, such as Infantry fighting vehicle , Armoured personnel carrier , etc.